Should you write out numbers on your resume or use numerals?

 Resume Best Practices for Writing Numbers

-On your resume, you can choose to go against standard convention and use figures for numbers 1-9 for two reasons:
+On your resume, it’s acceptable to diverge from standard grammar rules and use numerals for numbers 1 through 9 for 2 main reasons:

 1) Save space